Mistaken Identities

 1961 Fleer Austin "Goose" Gonsoulin

-Goose Gonsoulin had two rookie cards, a 1961 Fleer card and a 1961 Topps card.
+Goose Gonsoulin had two rookie cards, a 1961 Fleer and a 1961 Topps.
 Putting them side-by-side, you can see that one of them obviously pictured the wrong guy.

-The Fleer card is the one that's wrong.
+It's the Fleer card that's wrong.
 It pictures Darryl Rodgers, who tried out for the Broncos but didn't make the team.
 Rodgers went on to coach several college teams and the Detroit Lions.

 1964 Philadelphia Garland Boyette

 The card on the left is Garland Boyette's rookie card, from the 1964 Philadelphia set.
 Nice picture, but wrong guy!
-The card on the right is Garland on his 1972 Topps card.
+The card on the right shows the real Garland, on his 1970 Topps card.

 Here's the impostor, Don Gillis, on his 1960 Mayrose Cardinals card: